MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Experiments

 \subsection{Node Classification (RQ1)}

 We evaluate MECCH against other baselines for node classification on IMDB, ACM, and DBLP.
-As shown in Table~\ref{tab:dataset}, only a small set of labeled nodes are available for training and validation, a typical semi-supervised node classification setting for GNNs.
+As shown in Table~\ref{tab:dataset}, only a small set of labeled nodes are available for training and validation, which is a typical semi-supervised node classification setting for GNNs.
 The averages and standard deviations of \emph{Macro-F1} and \emph{Micro-F1} scores from 5 runs of each model on each dataset are reported in Table~\ref{tab:experiment_node}.
 From the table, we have the following observations: \begin{enumerate} \item MECCH consistently outperforms previous state-of-the-art HGNNs in node classification across different datasets.
 On average, the performance gain of our model over the best baseline is around 2.59\%. \item Generally speaking, metapath-based HGNNs produce higher and more stable results than relation-based HGNNs.
 But the margin is tiny.
 Nevertheless, our MECCH proves that properly leveraging metapath contexts can bring noticeable advantages. \item It is interesting that MAGNN and GTN can hardly benefit from their high computation costs.
-One possible reason might be that redundant aggregations overly smooth signals from important nodes. \end{enumerate}
+One possible reason might be that redundant aggregations overly smooth meaningful signals from important nodes. {For MAGNN, another possible culprit is the parameter-intensive attention mechanism, which is removed in MECCH to avoid overfitting and enhance generalization ability.} \end{enumerate}